 Clark is an associate professor in the department of Journalism & Creative Media (JCM); Bruce an associate professor, serves as the JCM department chair and works as creative media director for the Digital Media Center.

 If you’d like to read more about the documentary, you can find C&IS’s article on it in the Spring 2022 issue of Communicator.
-For more about the Gene Stallings documentary, including where to buy tickets, visit the documentary website.
+The documentary premiered on September 26.